 Several countries are woven into these economic, political, and cultural institutions of Western (neo)liberalism.
 Indeed, going back to the Russian feminist in Sperling and colleague’s study, Western countries are a key source for the financing of transnational networks.
 However, the scale and unique interactions of these institutions within the U.S. make actors based have a disproportionate role in financing transnational networks: there is more wealth due to global capitalism, more of this wealth is held by civil society actors due to privatization of state resources and lower tax obligations, and strong cultural commitments to civilizing missions compel these civil society actors to spread the money internationally.
 Countries that do not have these same three factors, are typically not as instrumental in funding transnational networks.
 But while these explanations are helpful for understanding general flows, it makes it more challenging for understanding the discrete reasons for why foreign investments shift at any given time.
+Draw a distinction between proclivity or something like that and changes in behavior.
 Understanding specific mechanisms, then, can enhance our overall understanding of the way finances move within transnational networks – something less well studied.

 Triggering Foreign Financial Investments through Changing Political Opportunities